Thousands of Investors Shape ActivTrak’s Development

 Era 3 of Development – ActivTrak’s Enterprise Investors

 We know our customers like us because of our ability to run and process data from tens of thousands of workstations.
 We also know how valuable our product is.
-Every day, hundreds accounts are created organically, without tricking the buyer into purchasing something they don’t want.
+Every day, hundreds of accounts are created organically, without tricking the buyer into purchasing something they don’t want.
 ActivTrak is the largest freemium solution on the market and we are the only company able to provide the data and framework these businesses need.

 For the first two years of ActivTrak’s existence, 100% of sales were self-serve, and transactions were all online.
 We made no calls to pursue customers.
 But once mid-market companies began buying ActivTrak in era 2, we saw the need for a new team.
 ActivTrak isn’t a one-size-fits-all software, so an on-boarding team was created to help interested company administrators buy exactly what they need.